 -

 rails generate,django-admin startapp,npx create-next-app,spring init,cargo init— every major framework has scaffolding tools.
-None has an MCP server.
-An AI agent can generate code from scratch, but it can’t leverage the official scaffold generators that produce framework-idiomatic project structures, configuration files, and boilerplate.
-This is a missed opportunity for quality and consistency. -
+None has an MCP equivalent.
+An AI agent can generate code from scratch, but it can’t leverage the official scaffold generators that produce framework-idiomatic project structures, configuration files, and boilerplate. -

 Design-to-code is bidirectional but fragmented — Figma’s MCP server is the most mature design-to-code bridge, with bidirectional support as of March 2026.
 But Figma is one design tool.
 Sketch, Adobe XD, Penpot, and Framer have no MCP servers.
 Design-to-code workflows are locked to Figma, which has ~76% market share among UI designers but not universal adoption.